NonPossum/yt-download/README.md

 This repository contains two main components:

 1. **Download Scripts**: Batch scripts for downloading media files from URLs.
 These scripts support downloading in MP4 and MP3 formats.
 2. **Clipboard Saver**: A C program that allows you to save clipboard contents to a file using a hotkey.
+Ctr+Shif+S

 ### Setup